-Last revised 2006
+Last revised January 2021

 I. Name: The name of this organization shall be the 14th Ward Independent Democratic Club.

 II.
-Purpose: The purposes of this organization are:
+Purpose: The purposes of this organization are

 - to support the principles of the Democratic Party;

-B. to make the local Democratic Party responsive to the will of the Democratic voters by encouraging wide-spread participation in the Democratic Party on the local level;
+- to make the local Democratic Party responsive to the will of the Democratic voters by encouraging wide-spread participation in the Democratic Party on the local level;

-E. to endorse and support only currently registered Democrats who believe in these purposes.
+- to participate in the discussion and solution of community problems; D. to support the formation of a liberal program of good government; and E. to endorse and support only currently registered Democrats who believe in these purposes.

-A. Membership in this organization shall be open to anyone who supports the purposes set forth above.
+III.
+Membership: Membership in this organization shall be open to anyone who supports the purposes set forth above.

-C. Associate Membership shall be open to all those who support the purposes of this organization as set forth in II above, but who are not registered Democrats in the 14th Ward of Pittsburgh.
+- Associate Membership shall be open to all those who support the purposes of this organization as set forth in II above, but who are not registered Democrats in the 14th Ward of Pittsburgh.
 Associate Members may not vote.